Ada-Developers-Academy/core-unit-2/building-an-api/create-and-read.md

 We want to build our Hello Books API to fulfill these features:

-1. As a client, I want to send a request with new valid book data and get a success response, so that I know the API saved the book data
+1. As a client, I want to send a request with new valid book data and get a success response, so that I know the API saved the book data.
 1. As a client, I want to send a request to get all existing books, so that I can see a list of books, with their `id`, `title`, and `description` of the book.
 1. As a client, I want to send a request to get one existing book, so that I can see the `id`, `title`, and `description` of the book.